jagerber48/sciform/docs/source/examples.rst

 ``!2`` indicates that the number will be rounded so that the uncertainty has two significant figures.
-The ``()`` indicates that the value/uncertainty pair should be formatted using the bracket uncertainty format.
+The ``()`` indicates that the value/uncertainty pair should be formatted using the parentheses uncertainty format.

 >>> print(f'{SciNum(123):ex-3p}')
 123000 m